Jfrancioso/weather-app/README.md

 - Weather API: Provides weather forecast data based on the coordinates of a location.
 - Air Quality API: Retrieves current air quality information based on latitude and longitude coordinates. **Currently Not in Use**
 - Google API: Used for AutoLoading addresses through a drop-down search bar.

-Make sure to replace the placeholder text with the actual names and descriptions of the APIs you are using.
-Additionally, if you have any specific instructions or requirements for obtaining API keys or credentials, you can mention them in this section as well.

-Including this information helps users and contributors understand the external services your application relies on and facilitates their interaction with your project.

 ## Contributing